 Requests for formal hearings shall be granted in those cases where the sanctions issued by the responsible official include Suspension, Stayed Dismissal or Dismissal from the University.
-Students who fail to comply with a summons to meet with the conduct officer waive their right to a formal hearing, in which case their right of review is limited to a written appeal to the designated appellate officer.
+Students who fail to participate in an Incident Review Meeting with the Conduct Specialist waive their right to a formal hearing, in which case their right of review is limited to a written appeal to the designated appeal specialist.